R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 external signing.
 Note that **external signing is optional** and you do not have to include it in your own projects.
 See [Enclave signing](signing.md) for more information on external signing.

-You can generate `host-release-1.2-RC1.jar` like this:
+You can generate `host-release.jar` like this:

 === "Windows"
     ```bash